mtnt/reduxModuleCreator/README.md

   Ctl: StorageWithStatusCtl,
   reducer: storageWithStatusReducer,
   actions: {
-      itemIsWaiting: {proxy: statusStorage.actions.removeItem},
+      itemIsWaiting: {proxy: statusStorage.removeItem},
-      itemIsReady: {proxy: dataStorage.actions.setItem},
+      itemIsReady: {proxy: dataStorage.setItem},
   }
 });
 ```
-After that you can use actions of the `storageWithStatus` wherever you want as `storageWithStatus.actions.itemIsWaiting`.
-But it still will be the `statusStorage.actions.setItem` behind the curtain.
+After that you can use actions of the `storageWithStatus` wherever you want as `storageWithStatus.itemIsWaiting`.
+But it still will be the `statusStorage.setItem` behind the curtain.

 This trick will help you hide an implementation and avoid redundant dependencies.